 Choreographer and Youth Dance Instructor Gentry Isaiah George founded ZEST Collective November 02, 2013.
 Former Dance Artist for the Dance Theatre of Harlem, and Ailey II, George graduated from the Juilliard School in 2012.
-Gentry is an Associate Artist at New York Live Arts, and currently teaches Ballet and Composition at Dance Project of Washington Heights, and USDAN Summer Camp for the Arts.
+Gentry is an Associate Artist at New York Live Arts, and currently consults as choreographer and instructor in Ballet and Composition at Dance Project of Washington Heights, and USDAN Summer Camp for the Arts.

 Gentry has created work on The Governor's School for the Arts in Norfolk, VA and has choreographed two ballets on the Peter London Global Dance Company.
 George has presented work throughout New York City, New Jersey, and Florida.
 In New York City, ZEST has performed at SummerStage, Dixon Place, HarlemStage Gatehouse Theater, Ulster Performing Arts Center, The Wassaic Project, Jamaica Center for the Arts and Learning, Whitebox Art Center, Madiba Harlem, Fort Tryon Park, Marcus Garvey Park, and the YM & YWHA of Washington Heights and Inwood